a-reda/powerenjoy-se2/DD/Design_document.md

 - Notification Helper : Manage notifications, noticing the user that they are already close to the car.

-- Ride Controller : manage rides,
+- Ride Controller : manage rides.

 - Reservation Controller : manage reservation,